Matthew Hager: Career

 He wrote and produced the Radio Disney hit "Make History" by Alyson Stoner.
 "Make History" is also the opening song being performed on the Jonas Brothers, Demi Lovato, Camp Rock world tour.
 He also wrote and produced the single "Strange Life" for the rock band Tickle Me Pink.

 According to John Taylor, Matthew is working on tracks for the February 2011 release "All You Need Is Now" from the band Duran Duran.

 In addition to producing and writing, Hager is also a multi-instrumentalist who has appeared on many albums playing guitar, bass, piano, drums, percussion, string arrangements and singing.
 He also has appeared on and arranged several songs with Scott Weiland, the lead singer of Stone Temple Pilots and Velvet Revolver.
 He has written many songs for TV and Film and most recently composed and produced the theme song for the CW Show Remodled and Style Network hit shows Big Rich Texas and Wicked Fit.
 He also scored the Playdom/Disney video game Kogamu.

 An EP of his solo material including the song "Enough" from the movie A Walk To Remember entitled "Peace Love And Animosity" was released June 2, 2009.

 In 2010, Hager expanded his company 76 Steps Music to the full service entertainment company 76 Steps Entertainment which began managing actors including Lauran Irion, who plays Laura Vaughn on the ABC show GCB and has guest starred on Disney's I'm In The Band and ABC Family's Melissa And Joey.

-He was the bass player in Allison Iraheta's band, Halo Circus.
+He was the co-founder, producer, songwriter and bass player in Allison Iraheta's critically acclaimed band, Halo Circus.
 He also eloped with Iraheta in 2013.
 The band released two albums: Bunny in 2016, and Robots and Wranglers in 2018.
 Between 2016 and 2018, the band toured small clubs in the US.
 On September 25, 2019, after an 8-month silence on social media, Iraheta announced on Facebook that Halo Circus would be disbanding due to her parting ways with Hager both professionally and personally.